 - 1. If the surface layer consists of fibric organic material with or without mesic or humic Op horizons thinner than 15 cm, the organic material must extend to a depth of at least 60 cm. - 2.
 If the surface layer is mesic or humic, the organic material must extend to a depth of at least 40 cm. - 3.
 If a lithic contact occurs at a depth shallower than 40 cm, the organic material must extend to a depth of at least 10 cm.
-Mineral material less than 10 cm thick may overlie the lithic contact, but the organic material must be more than twice the thickness of the mineral layer.
+Mineral material less than 10 cm thick may overlie the lithic contact, but the organic material must be more than twice

 Fig. 31.
-Diagrammatic representation of depth relationships involved in Organic soil classification.
+Diagrammatic representation of depth relationships in the control section used to classify Fibrisol, Mesisol, and Humisol great groups.